SEMICeu/iso-19139-to-dcat-ap/documentation/Mappings.md

 	</tbody>
 </table>

-<h3>Resource metadata specific to data sets and data set series</h3>
+<h3 id="md-specific-data">Resource metadata specific to data sets and data set series</h3>
 <p>As a rule, the domain of the mappings is <code>dcat:Dataset</code>.
 However, “starred” elements – i.e., elements whose name is preceded by an asterisk (“*”) – are those having as domain <code>dcat:Distribution</code>.</p>

 <table>